87th Infantry Regiment (United States): Twenty-first century

 In the mid-1990s elements of the 87th Infantry trained in Pakistan, Panama, Kyrgyzstan, and Uzbekistan.
 In 1999 Co B, 1-87 was deployed to Bosnia-Herzegovina in support of Operation Joint Forge.
 Co C, 1-87 completed a similar deployment from October 1998 to March 1999.

 Other combat and peace keeping deployments of the 1st and 2d Battalions of the 87th Infantry included Iraq (1991, present), Somalia (1992–93), Haiti (1994-95), Bosnia and Afghanistan (particularly Operation Anaconda, where 1-87 was the first unit on the ground during the initial invasion of Afghanistan).
 A detachment (3d Platoon) from Co C, 1-87 was attached to the 2d Battalion, 14th Infantry and served as the Quick Reaction Force (QRF) during the Battle of Mogadishu.
 The unit never deployed to Somalia as a whole, but all of 1st Battalion was attached to other units while deployed to Somalia, including 2-87 IN, and the 2d Battalion, 14th Infantry.

 The 1st Battalion deployed in support of Operation Enduring Freedom from July 2003 to May 2004.
 Although originally slotted as a six-month deployment the unit was extended to ten months due to the invasion of Iraq in 2003.
 From 2005 to 2006 1-87 IN deployed to Baghdad, Iraq in support of Operation Iraqi Freedom III-IV.

 1-87 deployed in 2007–2008 to the northern Kirkuk area of Iraq, near the small city of Hawijah.
 The unit was part of the "Surge" and remained in Kirkuk for 15 months in support of Operation Iraqi Freedom VI.

+Blacksheep Company established numerous mountainous COPs in 2010 and 2011 to repel insurgent activity in the region.